WinterSnowfall/archmage-build-tools/README.md

     `./repo_build_runner.sh <repo_name> [<build_name>]`

-    Where `<repo_name>` can be either dxvk, vkd3d-proton, dxvk-sarek, dxvk-ags, dxvk-nvapi, dxvk-tests, d3d8to9, nvcuda, nvidia-libs or apitrace.
+    Where `<repo_name>` can be either dxvk, vkd3d-proton, dxvk-sarek, dxvk-ags, dxvk-nvapi, dxvk-tests, d3d8to9, nvcuda, nvidia-libs, apitrace or dsoal.
 You can optionally also specify a `<build_name>`, otherwise it will default to `devel`.

-    Run the above whenever you need to build/rebuild dxvk, vkd3d-proton, dxvk-sarek, dxvk-ags, dxvk-nvapi, dxvk-tests, d3d8to9, nvcuda, nvidia-libs or apitrace.
+    Run the above whenever you need to build/rebuild dxvk, vkd3d-proton, dxvk-sarek, dxvk-ags, dxvk-nvapi, dxvk-tests, d3d8to9, nvcuda, nvidia-libs, apitrace or dsoal.
 Note that the scripts will delete the previously compiled binaries if you use the same parameters.
 Back up any folders in the `output` directory if you want to keep older versions around.

 ## Wait, d3d8to9?
 Isn't that built using MSVC?